 Stirling production took time to get up to stride, partly due to damage caused by Luftwaffe air raids against the UK, eleven Stirlings being destroyed on the ground before delivery by German bombs.
 By the end of 1941, roughly 150 Stirlings had been delivered, production being from Short in Belfast and England, and a number of second-source firms in England, most prominently Austin Motors.

 * Short considered a considerably enhanced Stirling configurations, including the "S.34" and the "S.36 Super Stirling", with features such as a longer-span wing, more powerful engines, and heavier defensive armament.
-The decision was finally made that there was no sense in refining the Stirling, once the Avro Lancaster was in production.
-However, the Stirling was seen as having enough virtues to justify continued production, with a "Stirling Mark III" introduced into production from 1942, the major change being introduction of more powerful Hercules XVI radials with 1,220 kW (1,635 HP) each, in visibly modified engine nacelles featuring more prominent top scoops.
+The decision was finally made that there was no sense in refining the Stirling, given that the Avro Lancaster was in production.
+However, the Stirling was seen as having enough virtues to justify continued production, with a "Stirling Mark III" introduced into production from 1942.
+The major change was introduction of more powerful Hercules XVI radials with 1,220 kW (1,635 HP) each, in visibly modified engine nacelles featuring more prominent top scoops.

 SHORT STIRLING MARK III: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 30.2 meters 99 feet 1 inch wing area 135.63 sq_meters 1,460 sq_feet length 26.59 meters 87 feet 3 inches height 6.93 meters 22 feet 9 inches empty weight 19,595 kilograms 43,200 pounds MTO weight 31,750 kilograms 70,000 pounds max speed at altitude 435 KPH 270 MPH / 235 KT service ceiling 5,180 meters 17,000 feet range, full bombload 950 kilometers 590 MI / 515 NMI range, 1/4 bombload 3,235 kilometers 2,010 MI / 1,745 NMI _____________________ _________________ _______________________